 No. Documentation Details 1 Application form and CV Use GSIS forms.
-2 Supervisor request Use GSIS form.
-3 Examination admission card and photo ID card Use GSIS forms.
+2 Requested supervisor Use GSIS form.
+3 Examination admission card and photo ID Card Use GSIS forms.
 (Attach to the photo ID card one photograph of yourself (head and shoulders, hatless) taken no more than three months prior to application.)
-4 Certificate of graduation, certificate of (expected) degree conferral, certificate of (scheduled) application for degree or certificate of (expected) Completion Certificate of (expected) graduation issued by your university chancellor or faculty dean, certificate of (expected) bachelor's degree issued by the National Institution for Academic Degrees and University Evaluation (NIAD-UE), certificate of (scheduled) application for degree issued by your two-year college or technical school chair, etc. or certificate of (expected) completion issued by the head of the school you last attended 5 Academic transcript Issued by the chancellor of your former university, your faculty dean, or the head of the school you last attended, etc. 6 TOEFL or TOEIC Scoresheet (Note 7) Required for applicants for selection for overseas students, etc. of Mathematics (Group 1), and for applicants for general selection and selection for overseas students, etc. of Information and Biosystems (Group 2), Machine and Intelligence (Group 3), Civil Engineering (Group 4) and Social Sciences (Group 7).
+4 Certificate of (expected) graduation, certificate of (expected) degree conferral, certificate of (scheduled) application for degree, or certificate of (expected) completion Certificate of (expected) graduation issued by your university chancellor or faculty dean, certificate of (expected) bachelor's degree issued by the National Institution for Academic Degrees and University Evaluation (NIAD-UE), certificate of (scheduled) application for degree issued by your two-year college or technical school chair, etc. or certificate of (expected) completion issued by the head of the school you last attended 5 Academic transcript Issued by the chancellor of your former university, your faculty dean, or the head of the school your last attended, etc.

+6 TOEFL or TOEIC Scoresheet 8 Required for applicants for selection for overseas students, etc. of Information and Biosystems (Group 2), Machine and Intelligence (Group 3), Civil Engineering (Group 4) and Social Sciences (Group 7).
 TOEFL and TOEIC examinations must have been taken no more than two years before the first day of the entrance examination.
-7 Examination fee 30,000 yen (Use a postal money order, leaving the recipient column blank) Not required if the following conditions are applicable: Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSIS.
-Being exempt from an entrance examination fee with the support for the Great East Japan Earthquake victims.
+7 Examination fee 30,000 yen (Use a postal money order, leaving the recipient column blank) Not required if the following conditions are applicable: -Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSISBeing exempt from an entrance examination fee with the support for the Great East Japan Earthquake victims.
 8 Receipt and duplicate copy thereof Use GSIS form, entering your name.
-Not required if you are supposed to be a government (MEXT)-sponsored exchange overseas student when entering the GSIS.
+Not required if the following conditions are applicable: -Being supposed to be a government (MEXT)-sponsored exchange overseas student when entering GSIS. -Being exempt from an entrance examination fee with the support for the Great East Japan Earthquake victims.
 9 Return envelope for examination card Use the envelope designated by GSIS.
-(Clearly write name, address and postcode and attach a 372 yen stamp.)
+(Enter name, address and postcode and attach a 372 yen stamp.)
 10 Envelope for official correspondence Use the envelope designated by GSIS.
-(Clearly write name, address and postcode and attach a 372 yen stamp.)
+(Clearly write name, address and postcode and attach a 530 yen stamp.)
 11 Other Submit papers, reports, etc., if any, that demonstrate scholastic ability.
-Mature students (see Note 4 below) and overseas students (see Note 2 below) who prefer to take the general entrance examination instead should submit "a certificate (of no specified form) (a document in which research programs, etc. are confirmed)," composed by the faculty member projected to be in charge of the students.
+Mature students (see Note 6 below) and overseas students (see Note 4 below) who prefer to take the general entrance examination instead should submit "a certificate (of no specified form) (a document in which research programs, etc. are confirmed)" composed by the faculty member projected to be in charge of the students.

-Please request this at a postal savings bank or post office savings counter, adding in both the application fee and the handling fee.
+^{} Please request this at a postal savings bank or post office savings counter, adding in both the application fee and the handling fee.

-Note 7: We accept a score of any of the following publicly offered standardized tests: TOEFL-iBT, TOEFL-PBT or TOEIC.
+Note9: We accept a score of any of the following publicly offered standardized tests: TOEFL-PBT, TOEFL-iBT or TOEIC.
 We do not, however, acknowledge scores of institutionally offered TOEFL-ITP or TOEIC-IP tests.
-Scores of multiple tests may be submitted provided they are of different types.
+Scores of multiple tests may be accepted provided they are of different types.

-Where a scoresheet is not submitted at the time of your application (by the final day of the period for application acceptance), your English language score will be rated at zero.
+Where a scoresheet is not submitted at the time of your application, your English language score will be rated at zero.

 The following applicants must submit a scoresheet.
-For further details, please see pp. 8-15.
+For further details, please see pp.9-15.

-- Mathematics (group 1): Applicants for selection for overseas students, etc. - Information and Biosystems (group 2), Machine and Intelligence (group 3), Civil Engineering (group 4), Social Science (group 7): Applicants for general selection and the applicants for selection for overseas students, etc.
+• Information and Biosystems (group 2), Machine and Intelligence (group 3), Civil Engineering (group 4), Social Science (group 7): The applicants for general selection and applicants for selection for overseas students, etc.